-ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or complete ed; Amber - C Off target; Red - Significantly off target; Grey - Missing information or status N/A 4.
-Support initiatives and services that are effective in preventing and managing overweight and obesity in our high risk individuals in the children, young people and adults sectors.
-GREEN Initiatives and services for children, young people and adults to prevent obesity and manage their weight are supported.
-Additional insight work being undertaken to better understand further needs of key target groups.
-Public Health Alco hol and Drugs 5.
+ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or comple ted; Amber - Off target; Red - Significantly off target; Grey - Missing information or status s N/A obesity in our high risk individuals in the children, young people and adults sectors.
+Commissioned insight work for obesity in pregnancy to be available by March 2016 to inform future service delivery.
+Other targeted work with families and is continuing.
+Health trainer service provide one to one support and weight management groups for those who want to lose weight.
+All of these services are targeted to the most deprived Each of the services are reviewed annually nol and Drugs 5.
 Work together with local agencies to reduce detrimental effects of adults' problem drug and alcohol use, particularly parents.
-GREEN New Integrated Substance Misuse Services (SMS) have been commissioned from December 2014 and have been subject to a comprehensive redesign process.
+GREEN New Integrated Substance Misuse Services (SMS) were commissioned from December 2014 and have been subject to a comprehensive redesign process.
 There are now four main contracts, with a Young People's substance misuse service dealing with young people aged 11-24 years inclusive.
 Service providers work in partnership in order to deliver holistic treatment pathways across the City.
 All clients have a treatment plan (focussed on recovery) and issues relating to safeguarding children are addressed proactively.
 Additional training on substance misuse has been targeted at social workers working with vulnerable adults and children.
 Service providers work closely with local agencies including police, probation, Youth Offending services, children and adult safeguarding services, JobCentre Plus, Liaison and Diversion Service, CAMHS and adult mental health services, as well as a wide range of other voluntary services targeted at people with a substance misuse problem and their carers.
 Although national performance reports still show a reduction in performance based on the previous rolling year's data, live information from provider services shows that the number of successful completions for adults is improving steadily.
-Bob Coates 6.
+Public Health, Dr. Bob Coates 6.
 Sustain and expand public education initiatives that raise awareness around alcohol and substance misuse and maintain existing schemes that address underage drinking and associated behaviours, including in school settings.
-GREEN The younger persons SMS has been newly commissioned with No Limits.
+GREEN The younger persons' SMS has been newly commissioned with No Limits.
 The enables the delivery of comprehensive school and college based campaigns with access to confidential advice and individual treatment planning, where appropriate.
 The Healthy Southampton communications plan has prioritised alcohol campaigns for 2015 and identified additional resources to support awareness raising.
-Bob Coates
+Other examples include Dry January, Take 2, and the Know your number from the Academic Science Network.
+No Limits undertake the school education programme, 'Buzz'.
+This is now part of the annual campaign calendar with our communications team.
+It is difficult to evaluate the impact of these campaigns directly, however, a sustained and consistent message is evidence based approach.
+Public Health, Dr. Bob Coates